delperugia/curlev/docs/reference_manual.md

 2. set_parameters     to add body parameters as `application/x-www-form-urlencoded`
 3. set_mime           to pass MIME parts

-Then if needed, one or several of the following configuration methods are available:
+Then, if needed, one or several of the following configuration methods are available:

 - `add_headers( headers )`:         add headers